Jscherbe/frontend/mcp-server/updated-plan.md

 # MCP Server Architecture & Integration Plan

 ## 1. Core Philosophy: Inversion of Control
 To prevent version mismatches and avoid a monolithic, brittle server, we are using a **Distributed Provider Model**.
+The architecture is split into specialized packages:

-*   **The Engine (`@ulu/mcp-knowledge-base`):** A lightweight, agnostic MCP server shell.
+*   **The Runtime Engine (`@ulu/mcp-knowledge-base`):** A lightweight, agnostic MCP server shell.
 It defines strict tool schemas (Builder, Styling, In-Depth) and handles the standard `stdio` transport.
-It knows *nothing* about parsing SCSS or Vue.
+It knows *nothing* about parsing SCSS, JS, or Vue.
+*   **The Documentation Generators (e.g., `@ulu/docs-sass`, `@ulu/docs-js`):** Dedicated utility packages.
+Crucially, these are **dual-purpose**.
+They parse the AST once and can output both:
+    1. Markdown/MDX for static sites (Eleventy, Storybook).
+    2. The standardized Tiered JSON required by the MCP Engine.
-*   **The Providers (The Libraries):** Individual libraries (`@ulu/frontend`, `@ulu/frontend-vue`, `@ulu/utils`) run their own extraction scripts during their build step.
-They bundle this JSON data into their NPM package and export a standardized "Provider" object conforming to Agnostic Tiers.
+*   **The Providers (The Libraries):** Individual libraries (`@ulu/frontend`, `@ulu/frontend-vue`) use the doc generators during their build step.
+They bundle the MCP JSON data into their NPM package and export a standardized "Provider" object.
 *   **The Consumer (End User):** A developer installs the libraries and the Engine.
 They create a tiny initialization script that registers the locally installed Providers with the Engine.
 This guarantees the AI reads documentation that perfectly matches the installed version of the code.

 ## 2. The Tiered API Structure (Agnostic Schema)